codee-com/open-catalog/Checks/PWR053/README.md

 vectorization, so the biggest challenge is to vectorize loops manually beyond the capabilities of the compiler.

->**Note**
+> [!NOTE]
->Vectorizing forall loops typically incurs less overhead than vectorizing scalar
+> Vectorizing forall loops typically incurs less overhead than vectorizing scalar
->reduction loops.
+> reduction loops.
 The main reason is that no synchronization is needed to avoid
->race conditions and ensure the correctness of the code.
+> race conditions and ensure the correctness of the code.
 Note appropriate data
->scoping of shared and private variables is still a must.
+> scoping of shared and private variables is still a must.

 ### Code example